Initial-state geometry and multiplicity distributions in pp and pPb collisions: Abstract

 \section{Abstract}

-This work investigates the possibility of accessing the initial geometric shape of the proton in proton-nucleus collisions at the LHC, in particular the configuration in which the proton is made of three quarks linked by a Y-shape gluon string, called baryon junction.
+This work investigates the possibility of accessing the initial geometric shape of the proton in proton-proton and proton-nucleus collisions at the LHC.
+In particular, we look for manifestations of the configuration in which the proton is made of three quarks linked by a Y-shape gluon string, called baryon junction.
 This initial state spatial configuration has been used in the past to describe data on baryon rapidity distributions, diffractive $J/\psi$ production and multiplicity distributions in pp collisions.
 In spite of its success in explaining the data, the evidence of the baryon junction still needs confirmation.
 Further studies will be undertaken at the electron-ion collider.
-In this work we study multiplicity distributions measured in pPb collisions.
+In this work we study multiplicity distributions measured in pp and pPb collisions.
 Different initial state geometries are used as input in a Monte Carlo event generator which implements the $k_T$-factorization formalism of the CGC with KLN unintegrated gluon distributions.
-The results indicate that the hard-sphere and Gaussian proton configurations are incompatible with the data.
-In contrast, the baryon junction configuration can describe the data provided that intrinsic fluctuations of the saturation scale are included.
+The results show that the data on multiplicity distributions are good enough to discriminate between different initial state geometries.
+Moreover, they indicate that it is crucial to take into account the intrinsic fluctuations of the saturation scale.